ypsitau/jr200/README.md

 may give you information on how to retrieve these images.

-After launching VJR-200, push `[Ctrl]`+`[Alt]`+`[L]` or select menu `[ファイル(F)]`-`[CJR高速ロード(L)]` to open a CJR file and then type in `RUN` followed by `[Enter]` key in the JR BASIC prompt to execute it.
+After launching VJR-200, push `[Ctrl]`+`[Alt]`+`[L]` or select menu `[ファイル(F)]`-`[CJR高速ロード(L)]` to load a CJR file and then type in `RUN` followed by `[Enter]` key in the JR BASIC prompt to execute it.

 Have fun!